 Non-urgent advice: See a GP if:

-- your swollen glands are getting bigger or they have not gone down within 3 weeks
+- they're getting bigger or they've not gone down within 1 week

 - they feel hard or do not move when you press them

-- you have swollen glands and no other signs of illness or infection
+- you have no other signs of illness or infection

 Causes of swollen glands